AbdullahMJ99/Project-4/README.md

-# Project-4 - Predicting Residential Real Estate Prices Using a Neural Network and a Random Forest
+# Project-4 - Insights into Housing Prices: Neural Network vs. Random Forest Analysis

 Development on this project has stopped.

+Refer to `predictive_models_report.md` for insight and analysis.

 ## Table of Contents